kilograham/unrealspeccyp/README.md

 * Shift keys on your keyboard are "Caps Shift".
 * Alt or Ctrl keys on your keyboard are "Symbol Shift".

+#### Menu

+Use ESC to show or hide the menu.
+In the menu, use the arrow keys, Enter and ESC

 # Building

 You should use the latest `develop` branch of